yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-4/ryan_flach_week_4_check_in.md

 ### Blog Post Draft (25 Points)

-* 25: Developer has **draft/outlines** for 2 small blog posts (~250 words) or one in depth blog post (500+ words) about what they have worked on for their independent study.
-Outline is reasonably in depth and shows research/thoughtfulness.
+* **25: Developer has *draft/outlines* for 2 small blog posts (~250 words) or one in depth blog post (500+ words) about what they have worked on for their independent study.
+Outline is reasonably in depth and shows research/thoughtfulness.**
 * 15: Developer has **a draft/outline** for a blog post.
 * 0: Developer created no blog draft.

 ### Team Participation (50 points total)
+60/50
 Points in this section are cumulative

-* 15: Developer participated in 4 daily stand ups
+* **15: Developer participated in 2 daily stand ups
-* 5: Developer participated in a 5th daily stand up and was able to speak to their work in a way that was clear and informative.
+* 5: Developer participated in a 3th daily stand up and was able to speak to their work in a way that was clear and informative.
+* 10: Organized extra stand ups because of a typo
 * 10: Developer submitted a detailed pull request for review
 * 5: Developer provided useful feedback on a PR review request.
 * 5: Developer provided useful feedback on a second PR review request.
 * 5: Developer provided useful feedback on a blog post draft.
-* 5: Developer provided useful feedback on a second blog post draft.
+* 5: Developer provided useful feedback on a second blog post draft.**

 ### Hourly Work (25 points)

-* 25: Developer logged 28 to 34 hours, or has a reasonable plan to do so over the weekend
+* **25: Developer logged 28 to 34 hours, or has a reasonable plan to do so over the weekend**
 * 20: Developer logged 24 to 28 hours per working day, or has a reasonable plan to do so over the weekend
 * 15: Developer logged < 24 hours
 * 0: Developer did not track hours